 - Cash flow lending was the main trend in the past.
-Today, EBITDA is much more volatile- not only reducing multiples, but also making cash flow lending unavailable in many areas. - Lending against assets becoming more used, especially where the value can be clearly determined. - Illiquid and long term assets are difficult to lend against shorter term is easier. - "New Financial Engineering"- how to reduce the risk in transactions - Unlike cash flow lending, ABL often requires an understanding of operations
+Today, for some businesses EBITDA is much more volatile- not only reducing multiples, but also making cash flow lending unavailable in many areas. - Lending against assets becoming more used, especially where the value can be clearly determined.
+And more data can transfer better valuation techniques. - Illiquid and long term assets are difficult to lend against shorter term is easier, but requires proper analyses. - "New Financial Engineering"- how to reduce the risk in transactions - Unlike cash flow lending, ABL often requires an understanding of operations